matter-labs/era-contracts/docs/chain_management/chain_genesis.md

 ![newChain (2).png](./img/create_new_chain.png)

-### Creation of a chain in the first release
+### Creation of a chain in the current release

 In the future, ST creation will be permissionless.
 A securely random `chainId` will be generated for each chain to be registered.
 However, generating 32-byte chainId is not feasible with the current SDK expectations on EVM and so for now chainId is of type `uint48`.
 And so it has to be chosen by the admin of `BridgeHub`.
-Also, for the first release we would want to avoid chains being able to choose their own initialization parameter to prevent possible malicious input.
+Also, for the current release we would want to avoid chains being able to choose their own initialization parameter to prevent possible malicious input.

 For this reason, there will be an entity called `admin` which is basically a hot key managed by us and it will be used to deploy new STs.